-- Should you wish to see a copy of the schools risk assessment (which has been reviewed and agreed already by WCC), please email email@example.com for a copy.
+- Should you wish to see a copy of the schools risk assessment (which has been reviewed and agreed already by WCC), please see the bottom of this page for a copy.

-Due to a rise in cases in Rugby, WCC have advised all parents to wear face coverings when entering/on school site.
+Due to COVID cases in Warwickshire, WCC have advised all parents to wear face coverings when entering/on school site.
 We ask all of our families for their co-operation with helping to control the virus.
-Our staff on gate duty will be wearing a visor from Tuesday 22nd September.
-If you have any questions, please email firstname.lastname@example.org.
+Our staff on gate duty will be wearing a visor for gate and door duties.
+If you have any questions, please email email@example.com.
 We are working with Local Government to help reduce the spread of the virus and ask our school community to adhere to the latest Lockdown restrictions, available here.

 We often get asked what to do if my child has a cough or a high temperature.
 Here is some information from Public Health Agency and Department of Education that may help parents to decide what to do.